Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 23-May-2022**
-<h3 align='center'>HR module in erpnext</h3>
+<h3 align='center'>HR module in ErpGuru</h3>
 The Human Resources (HR) module covers the processes related to the HR department of a company.
 It maintains a complete employee database including contact information, salary details, attendance, performance evaluation, leaves, and appraisal records.
 The most important feature here is processing the payroll by using Payroll Entry to generate Salary Slips.
 Most countries have complex tax rules stating which expenses the company can make on behalf of its Employees.
 There are a set of rules for the company to deduct taxes and social security from employee payroll.
-ERPNext accommodates all types of taxes and their calculation.
+ErpGuru accommodates all types of taxes and their calculation.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 24-May-2022**
 <h3 align='center'>HR module</h3>
-In the HR domain we have Shift Management module.The Shift Management module in ERPNext HR helps us efficiently manage shifts for our employees.
+In the HR domain we have Shift Management module.The Shift Management module in ErpGuru HR helps us efficiently manage shifts for our employees.
 Under the shift Management we have Shift type, Shift assignment, shift request .

 Shift type:- In the shift type doctype we can create multiple shifts of our company like morning, evening etc. It contains Name of the shift, start time and end time of shift.